Steve Hershey: Maryland General Assembly

 In 2010, Hershey filed to run for the Maryland House of Delegates in District 36, challenging incumbent state delegate Richard A. Sossi.
-He won the Republican primary in September 2010, edging out Sossi by 124 votes, or a margin of 1.2 percent, and ran unopposed in the general election.
+During the Republican primary, he ran on a platform that included cutting taxes and reducing government spending.
+Hershey won the Republican primary in September 2010, edging out Sossi by 124 votes, or a margin of 1.2 percent, and ran unopposed in the general election.
 Hershey was sworn into the Maryland House of Delegates on January 12, 2011.
 He was a member of the Economic Matters Committee during his entire tenure, and served as the Deputy Minority Whip in 2013.

 In August 2013, following the resignation of Senate minority leader E. J. Pipkin, Hershey applied to serve the remainder of Pipkin's term in the Maryland Senate.
 The Republican Central Committees of Caroline and Kent counties voted to nominate him, while the Queen Anne's and Cecil County Republican Central Committees voted to nominate his opponent, Michael D. Smigiel Sr. In September, Governor Martin O'Malley appointed Hershey to the seat over Smigiel, and he was sworn in on October 1.

 Hershey served on the Judicial Proceedings Committee from 2013 to 2015, afterwards serving as a member of the Finance Committee.
 He has also served as a member of the Executive Nominations Committee and the Rules Committee since 2023.
 In January 2015, Hershey was elected to serve as the Senate minority whip.
 In this capacity, he worked with the Maryland Republican Party in its unsuccessful "Drive for Five" campaign during the 2018 Maryland Senate election, during which the party won a net gain of one seat.
 Hershey did not run for re-election to this position in October 2020, and was succeeded by Michael Hough.
 In November 2022, following the 2022 Maryland Senate election in which Republicans lost two seats, Hershey was elected to serve as the Senate minority leader, replacing Bryan Simonaire.

 Hershey ran for a full four-year term in 2014, during which he faced a primary challenge from former state delegate Richard Sossi, whom he defeated with 56 percent of the vote.
 During his campaign, the Hershey Company filed a lawsuit against Hershey, alleging that he was infringing on the company's trademarked logo design in campaign materials.
 The company added that Hershey had used its trademarked logo during his 2002 and 2010 campaigns, during which the Hershey Company issued cease and desist orders to stop Hershey from using it.
 Hershey contested the company's lawsuit, arguing that a ruling for the company would infringe on his constitutional rights.
 In July 2014, Judge William D. Quarles Jr. ruled for the Hershey Company, issuing a preliminary injunction prohibiting Hershey from using the infringing campaign signs.

 In September 2025, Hershey formed an exploratory committee for a potential 2026 gubernatorial campaign.
+He ultimately decided against running, filing to run for re-election in February 2026.